sikopet/blog/posts/file-find.md

 # File::Find

 Sometimes you need to do something to many/all files within certain directory.
-[File::Find](http://perldoc.perl.org/File/Find.html) efficiently walks through list of directories and executes a subroutine for each file or directory found recursively below starting directory:

     use File::Find;